A rowdy boy almost made her quit teaching. Then he became her son

 Teacher and student form unlikely bond

-Haley, had been chair of the College Republicans at the University of Georgia.
+Haley had been chairwoman of the College Republicans at the University of Georgia.
 While interning on Capitol Hill, she sat in on meetings about education policy and joined Teach For America upon graduation.
-That's how she ended up at an elementary school in Baton Rouge Louisiana, struggling to control Jerome Robinson and, somehow, gaining his trust.
+That's how she ended up at an elementary school in Baton Rouge, Louisiana, struggling to control Jerome Robinson and, somehow, gaining his trust.

 Other teachers would send the boy to Haley's classroom, where she made him get his work done.
 "I got a lot of thankful emails and knocks on my door," she said.